drcscodes/drcs.codes/content/shared/git.md

 ### Windows

 Download the Git for Windows installer from [Git's official downloads page](https://git-scm.com/downloads) and run it.
-Then you'll also have `git-bash`, which gives you a Bash shell -- a superior alternative to `cmd` or PowerShell.
+Then you'll also have `git-bash`, which gives you a Bash shell, an alternative to `cmd` or PowerShell.

 ## Setting Up Git